Ford Old Hall Barn, Hot Tub, Alton Towers(15 mins)

-We provide coffee, tea, sugar, milk, home baked bread, butter, eggs (freshly laid by the hens next door), wine & all detergents for dishwasher & washer, plus other kitchen basics.
+We provide you with coffee, tea, sugar, milk, home baked bread, butter, eggs (freshly laid by the hens next door), there's plenty to provide for at least one breakfast during your stay.

 A basket of logs to start you off to set your cosy atmosphere with the Scandinavian log burner.

 Explore the beautiful Peak National Park on foot, there are walks right from the door.

 If you see 10 cars a day in Ford it will be considered 'busy'!
 You are more likely to encounter the odd tractor or two.